Peter Robinson (lawyer): Early life

 Peter Robinson was raised in Chelsea, Massachusetts.
 He graduated from St. John's Prep in Danvers, Massachusetts in 1971.
 In 1975 he graduated from Macalester College in St. Paul, Minnesota with a Bachelor of Arts in History and Political Science.
 Robinson earned his Juris Doctor from Lewis and Clark Law School in Portland, Oregon in 1978.

 Career

 Prosecutor

-Robinson served as a federal prosecutor in the District of Oregon from 1978–80, the District of Rhode Island in 1981, and the Northern District of California from 1981-88.
+Robinson served as a federal prosecutor in the District of Oregon from 1978 to 1980, the District of Rhode Island in 1981, and the Northern District of California from 1981 to 1988.
 He was one of the prosecutors of the neo-Nazi group known as "The Order".
 Robinson also prosecuted a number of officials and customers of Centennial Savings and Loan Association, a Santa Rosa, California institution that collapsed in the 1980s.

 Defense lawyer

 In 1988, Robinson opened his own criminal defence practice in Santa Rosa, California.
 He authored an article about the change from federal prosecutor to criminal defence lawyer entitled "Switching Sides".
-From 1988-2000, he defended clients in federal courts throughout the United States.
+From 1988 to 2000, he defended clients in federal courts throughout the United States.